hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/aries-framework-go.md

             </td>
             <td>
                 - LevelDB and IndexedDB storage providers now only create tag maps when needed.
 This saves space for stores that don't make use of tags+querying.
-- Fixed an issue in the IndexedDB storage provider where the GetStoreConfig method doesn't properly convert store names to lowercase, resulting in issues when store names use capital letters.
+- Fixed an issue in the IndexedDB storage provider where the SetStoreConfig and GetStoreConfig methods were not treating store names as case-insensitive.
+- Fixed an issue in the EDV REST storage provider where the SetStoreConfig and GetStoreConfig methods were not treating store names as case-insensitive.
 - Updated storage implementations to use the storage module commits - this includes new common unit tests.

 Signed-off-by: Derek Trider <Derek.Trider@securekey.com>